-The following is a list of the options and their descriptions that comprise the Utilities for MTLU menu [XTLKUTILITIES].
-This option can only be accessed by holders of the XTLKZMGR security key:
+The following is a list of the options and their descriptions that comprise the Utilities for MTLU [XTLKUTILITIES] menu.
+This menu can only be accessed by holders of the XTLKZMGR security key:

-- The Delete Entries From Look-Up option [XTLKMODPARK] deletes entries from the LOCAL LOOKUP (#8984.4) file.
+- Delete Entries From Look-Up [XTLKMODPARK] option-Deletes entries from the LOCAL LOOKUP (#8984.4) file.
 In order to do this, there cannot be any shortcuts, synonyms, or keywords associated with the file to be deleted.
-This option should be used as a system administrator/developer utility and can only be accessed by holders of the XTLKZMGR security key. - The Add Entries To Look-Up File option [XTLKMODPARS] sets entries in the LOCAL LOOKUP (#8984.4) file.
+This option should be used as a system administrator/developer utility and can only be accessed by holders of the XTLKZMGR security key. - Add Entries To Look-Up File [XTLKMODPARS] option-Sets entries in the LOCAL LOOKUP (#8984.4) file.
 This option should be used as a system administrator/developer utility and can only be accessed by holders of the XTLKZMGR security key.
-In order to add entries with this option, DUZ(0) must be set to an at-sign (@; Programmer access). - The Add/Modify Utility option [XTLKMODUTL] is used to make or edit entries in the LOCAL KEYWORD (#8984.1), LOCAL SHORTCUT (#8984.2), and LOCAL SYNONYM (#8984.3) files.
+In order to add entries with this option, DUZ(0) must be set to an at-sign (@; Programmer access). - Add/Modify Utility [XTLKMODUTL] option-Adds or edits entries in the LOCAL KEYWORD (#8984.1), LOCAL SHORTCUT (#8984.2), and LOCAL SYNONYM (#8984.3) files.